Trauma Focused Equine Facilitated Psychotherapy

 for the Veteran and

-A Pilot study at Fort Carson, CO, the study showed that equine therapy and learning reduced the risk of violence by veterans by 24%.
+A Pilot study at Fort Carson, CO showed that equine therapy and learning reduced the risk of violence by veterans by 24%.
 Even more remarkable, the rate of suicide was reduced by 62%.
 Through the work of Walk With Me, we are seeking the same dramatic results as found in the Pilot Study at Fort Carson.

 When people live in a state of fear and uncertainty, they naturally become hyper-vigilant.
 Hyper vigilance is an important, life-saving trait associated with highly reactive lower regions of the brain that ensures quick and effective responses to threat.
 Anybody in the midst of conflict and violence must become hyper-vigilant as his or her survival truly depends on it.
 In a healthy functioning individual, hyper-vigilance will arise when necessary, but the individual will return to a state of calm when the threat is no longer present.
 It is well known that chronic traumatic stress, such as that experienced by soldiers living in combat zones, often leaves its mark on otherwise healthy adults in what we commonly call PTSD, or Post-Traumatic Stress Disorder.
 Living in a state of constant hyper- vigilance is associated with physiological changes that interfere with learning and lead to all sorts of undesirable behaviors, not to mention physical and mental health concerns.